d-cogswell/covid19-forecast-accuracy/README.md

 # Compare COVID19 forcasts against truth data

 A collection of Bash and Python scripts to download, process, plot, and compare COVID19 data and forecasts.
+Each separate data set has its own unique organziation, and the goal of this project is to provide a standard way of manipulating data from different sources.
+Each data set is loaded as a Pandas dataframe with the following required fields:
+- `date` : calendar date for each record, stored as a `datetime` object
+- `cases` : new number cases reported each day
+- `cumCases` : the cumulative number of cases that have been reported
+- `deaths` : new number of deaths reported each day
+- `cumDeaths` : the cumulative number of deaths

 ## Truth data sources